Vegetable Production System: Design

 A Veggie module weighs less than 8 kg and uses 90 watts.
 It consists of three parts: a lighting system, a bellows enclosure, and a reservoir.
 The lighting system regulates the amount and intensity of light plants receive, the bellows enclosure keeps the environment inside the unit separate from its surroundings, and the reservoir connects to plant pillows where the seeds grow.

 Lighting system

-Veggie's lighting system consists of three different types of colored LEDs: red, blue, and green.
+Veggie's lighting system consists of three different types of coloreds LEDs: red, blue, and green.
 Each color corresponds to a different light intensity that the plants will receive.
 Although the lighting system can be reconfigured, the following table shows the default settings and their corresponding intensities in micromoles per second per square meter.

 In addition to this lighting system, Veggie also uses opaque bellows to obstruct external sources of light.

 Bellows enclosure

 The bellows enclosure controls the flow and pressure of air within the container.
 The bellows are made from a fluorinated polymer and connected to the lighting system at its top and a baseplate at its bottom.
 Power and cooling is provided to the hardware that powers the bellows by ExPRESS Racks.
 Although the bellows regulate air flow and air pressure, temperature and humidity are left controlled by the surrounding environment of the Veggie module.